-At Hellesdon High School, our guiding principle is to offer a quality education to every pupil.
+At Hellesdon High School, our guiding principle is to offer a quality education to every student.
 We believe that a quality education is one rich in knowledge from a broad range of subjects.
-This prepares our pupils to be life-long learners and helps them to achieve success.
+This prepares our students to be life-long learners and helps them to achieve success.

-We are equally ambitious for learning in all subjects, and for all pupils.
-In lessons, we spend time making sure that our pupils don't just know the important content of the curriculum, but can also remember it later and apply it to new situations or contexts.
-We assess each pupil's knowledge at key points in the year to help us to understand what they can remember, and what they need to learn next.
+We are equally ambitious for learning in all subjects, and for all students.
+In lessons, we spend time making sure that our students don't just know the important content of the curriculum, but can also remember it later and apply it to new situations or contexts.
+We assess each student's knowledge at key points in the year to help us to understand what they can remember, and what they need to learn next.
 This assessment takes a variety of forms - from a quick quiz in class or teacher observation, to a practical demonstration or a formal exam.

-In Years 7, 8 & 9 pupils study a common curriculum comprised of timetabled lessons in Art, Computing, Drama, Design & Technology, English, Geography, History, Maths, Music, PE, PSHE, RE, Science and MFL (French/Spanish)
+In Years 7, 8 & 9 students study a common curriculum comprised of timetabled lessons in Art, Computing, Drama, Design & Technology, English, Geography, History, Maths, Music, PE, PSHE, RE, Science and MFL (French/Spanish).

-In Years 10 & 11 pupils study a broad core of subjects including English, Maths, Science, PE, and PSHE and four additional subjects allocated through the options process.
-All pupils must study a humanity to GCSE and approximately 50% of each cohort are directed to study a language at GCSE (as part of the options process in Year 9).
+In Years 10 & 11 students study a broad core of subjects including English, Maths, Science, PE, and PSHE and four additional subjects allocated through the options process.
+All students must study a humanity subject to GCSE and approximately 50% of each cohort are directed to study a language at GCSE (as part of the options process in Year 9).